 An alternate poster of Sholay depicting lead cast members Dharmendra, Amitabh Bachchan, Hema Malini, Amjad Khan and Sanjeev Kumar.

-On the birth anniversary of Amjad Khan, known for portraying the iconic Gabbar Singh in Sholay, we recap some interesting facts about the superhit Bollywood classic.
+On the seventh death anniversary of A. K. Hangal, best remembered for portraying the iconic Rahim Chacha in Sholay, we look back at some interesting facts about the superhit Hindi cinema classic.

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe